stmball/stmfootball/README.md

 # stmfootball
-a footballphobic's attempt to win the fantasy league
+A footballphobic's attempt to win the fantasy league

 ## Dataset